hashicorp-forge/terraform-provider-enos/examples/artifactory/README.md

 # artifactory

-This example module uses demonstrates the enos utilizing artifactory.
+This example module demonstrates enos utilizing artifactory.

-To used this module you'll need to provide the required credentials and search criteria in order to search for a valid binary.
+To use this module you'll need to provide the required credentials and search criteria in order to search for a valid binary.

 For example, add the follow to a `terraform.tfvars` file: